Each of our 7 initiatives affiliated with the Mansueto Institute is led by one or more faculty members. See their bios below.

 Faculty Lead, Environmental Frontiers

-Dr. Sabina Shaikh is Director of the Program on Global Environment and a Senior Lecturer in Environmental Studies and Public Policy Studies in the College, and the Harris School of Public Policy at the University of Chicago.
-She is also the founder and director of the Environment, Agriculture and Food (EAF) working group, the faculty advisor for the Frizzell Learning and Speaker Series and the academic director of the Chicago Studies Quarter and associated activities.
-As an environmental economist, her research and teaching focuses on the economics of environmental policy and natural resource management, including market-based mechanisms for pollution control and the economic valuation of ecosystem services.
-Her research ranges from urban environment and health outcomes to water management and land use in the developing world.
-Her collaborative research on water sustainability in the Mekong Basin of Cambodia has been funded by the National Science Foundation and recently through a Faculty Fellowship from the Center for International Social Science Research at the University of Chicago.
+Dr. Sabina Shaikh is Director of the Program on Global Environment and a Senior Lecturer in Environmental and Urban Studies in the College, Committee on Geographical Sciences in the Social Sciences Division, and at the Harris School of Public Policy at the University of Chicago.
+She is the faculty director of Chicago Studies and co-leads the Environmental Frontiers Initiative at the Mansueto Institute for Urban Innovation.
+Her research focuses on the relationship of humans to environmental change, related to health, livelihoods and migration.
+Her collaborative research on water sustainability in the Mekong Basin of Cambodia has been funded by the National Science Foundation and recently by through the Center for International Social Science Research, Social Science Research Center and the Neubauer Collegium at the University of Chicago.